influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/syntax-basics.md

 9
 ```

-> Flux does not have support positional arguments or parameters.
+> Flux does not support positional arguments or parameters.
-> Parameters must always be named.
+> Parameters must always be named when calling a function.

 ### Pipe-forward operator
 Flux uses the pipe-forward operator (`|>`) extensively to chain operations together.